-This Buddhist temple is carved into a rock and is one of the beautiful sights you can see in Anuradhapura.
+This Buddhist temple is carved into a rock and is one of the beautiful sites in Anuradhapura.
 It is home to many famous carvings, like the Isurumuniya Lovers, Elephant Pond, and Royal Family.

 The Best Way To See The Ruins of Anuradhapura

-There are four main options for how you can see the immense Anuradhapura archaeological site.
+There are four main ways to see the immense Anuradhapura archaeological site.

 No, just no. This is too ambitious in the sizzling Sri Lankan heat.
-Anuradhapura is massive and widespread, and I recommend against taking on the gargantuan complex on foot.
+Anuradhapura is massive and spread out.
 The only situation that this makes sense in is if you only want to see a small portion of the complex.

 From the ticket office, you can cover the museum, the ruins behind the museum, the Jethawanaramaya Dagaba, and then walk over to the Bodhi tree and Ruwanwelisaya Stupa.
 Those are two of the main areas of the ruins and I’d say you would easily get your $25 worth just seeing those two complexes.

 This is how I did it and I couldn’t recommend it enough.
 It gives you freedom and versatility, a little bit more speed, and it is the most affordable of the wheeled options.
 The best part is the feeling of wonder and freedom as you cruise through the Sri Lankan countryside.
-You get to see a lot more while you’re on your bike.
-You might see things that you would not have noticed otherwise if you were moving a little bit faster.
+You get to see a lot more, including things that you would not have noticed if you were inside a car.

-Renting a bike will cost you about 500LKR or $3 USD.
-All in all, the heat and exertion of effort is really the only drawback to renting a bike.
+Renting a bike costs about 500LKR or $3 USD.
+All in all, the heat and exertion of effort is the only drawback.
 However, you can break your excursion through Anuradhapura up into chunks.
 I started early in the morning, around 7 AM before the sun started getting too hot.
 I took a quick break in the afternoon before heading off for a second round of exploring at around 4 PM.